DeanoBurrito/northport/README.md

 Northport is a monolithic kernel, with some supporting libraries and utilities.
 It's booted via the limine protocol, and supports riscv64 and x86_64.

 For instructions on building, [check here](docs/Building.md).
-Documentation is WIP and available in the `docs/manual` directory.
+Documentation is WIP and will be available in the `docs/manual` directory.

 A brief summary of the current and planned features are available below, but for a more in-depth roadmap can be found [here](docs/Roadmap.md).